CyberFlameGO/svnpython/Doc/library/doctest.rst

   blank line, put ``<BLANKLINE>`` in your doctest example each place a blank line is expected.

-  .. versionchanged:: 2.4
-     ``<BLANKLINE>`` was added; there was no way to use expected output containing empty lines in previous versions.

 * Output to stdout is captured, but not output to stderr (exception tracebacks are captured via a different means).